-Bike Rodeos: A program designed around teaching local children and adolescents about bicycle safety, the proper wearing of a helmet, care and maintenance of a bicycle and tips for riding around the University campus and the surrounding community.
+Bike Rodeos: A program designed to teach local children and adolescents about bicycle safety, proper wearing of a helmet, care and maintenance of a bicycle and tips for riding around the University campus and the surrounding community.

-Cyberstalking and Harassment: A presentation focusing online harassment, UNC Police's approach to investigating these types of cases, a look at the impact of cyberstalking in the University community, North Carolina laws and ways to protect yourself.
+Cyberstalking and Harassment: A presentation focusing on online harassment, UNC Police's approach to investigating these types of cases and a look at the impact of cyberstalking in the University community, North Carolina laws and ways to protect yourself.

-Body Camera Education: This is a presentation for student conduct and honor court focusing on the UNC Police body-worn camera program's history and how it can be used to help with student conduct cases.
+Body Camera Education: This is a presentation for student conduct and honor court focusing on the UNC Police body-worn camera program's history and how body-worn camera foorage can be utilized to support student conduct cases.

-For more information about scheduling a security awareness or crime prevention program or workshop, contact UNC Police's Crime Prevention Office at 919-966-3230 or visit the UNC Police website(https://police.unc.edu).
+For more information about scheduling a security awareness or crime prevention program or workshop, contact UNC Police's Crime Prevention Office at 919-966-3230 or visit the UNC Police website (https://police.unc.edu/).
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
 Classes can be tailored to meet individual needs and new classes are added as the need arises.